rzabolotin/my_articles/rzabolotin.hashnode.dev/2021.07.12 make rest API for ML model/article.md

 Works, just fine!

 ## At the end
 Python is known for having [many web frameworks](https://wiki.python.org/moin/WebFrameworks), and anyone can find the one they like best.
 I have shown examples of the implementation of the simplest API on three of them.

+The code of examples are available on [github](https://github.com/rzabolotin/simple_rest_api)

 Hope you found it interesting.
+See you.